Quality Criteria of Medically Relevant Probiotics & Synbiotics

 according to WHO, WGO, FDA, and OePROM standards

 OMNi-BiOTiC® products meet the following quality criteria and consist exclusively of bacterial cultures that occur naturally in human intestines.

 All bacterial strains used must have GRAS status, QPS status or comparable safety standards, which indicates the highest safety standard for human ingestion and the absence of side effects even with long-term use.

-At least 109 CFU/g (= 1 billion bacteria per gram of powder).
-This means that a relevant number of viable bacteria can be ingested.
+Our products contain at least 109 CFU/g (= 1 billion bacteria per gram of powder).
+This means that a relevant number of viable bacteria are ingested.

-Probiotic bacteria are most effective during the first 24 hours after they have been rehydrated, as this is when they become active again.
-In yoghurt production this takes place in the dairy, where yoghurt is made by producing lactic acid from milk.
-In powder form this activation process occurs in our bodies, where the bacteria can actively get to work.
+Probiotic bacteria are most effective during the first 24 hours after they have been rehydrated, as this is when they become active.
+In yoghurt production, bacterial activation takes place in the dairy, where yoghurt is made by producing lactic acid from milk.
+In powder form, this activation process occurs in our bodies, where the bacteria can actively get to work.